f5devcentral/f5-big-iq-lab/docs/class12/module3/lab1.rst

            :align: center
            :scale: 60%

-.. note:: Congrats, with one call, you deployed a new Service protected by APM as a SAML Service Provider.
-You can now replicate the same call for every new app by changing the name of the SAML SP object, and the VS config.
+.. note:: Congrats, with one call, you deployed a new SSLo Topology including SSL_Settings, Security Policy, Service_Chain and Service